SeanWahl/SeanWahl.github.io/_projects/senior_project.md

 This was truly a lesson in product design as my group quickly found out.
 Throughout ideation and prototyping, we constantly had to make our engineering design decisions with user perception, behavior, and safety in mind.
 We used functional decomposition and quality function deployment to make sure we were on the right track with our prototypes.
 We considered the design's failure modes, manufacturability, assembly, sourcing, and risks to make sure nothing could go wrong.

-The full team collaborated on the structural design of the tile because if the tile physically broke, the project would be deemed a hazard and complete failure.
-We sized them in order to support a 300lb adult jumping on the tiles.
-We also had cost in mind as our budget wasn't huge, and we tried to use budget materials such as aluminum and recycled plastics in large quantities to save money.
-The trapezoidal shape of the tiles was in order to make the path curve with only one unique tile shape.
-A single tile was about 1.5ft wide by 2.5ft long.
+The full team collaborated on the structural design of the tile because if the tile physically broke, the project would be deemed a hazard and a complete failure.
+We sized them in order to support a 300lb adult jumping.
+We also had cost in mind as our budget wasn't huge, and we tried to use cost-effective materials such as aluminum and recycled plastics in large quantities to save money.
+The trapezoidal shape of the tiles was in order to make the path curve with only one unique tile shape (in order to make manufacturing easier).
+A single tile was 1.5ft wide by 2.5ft long.

 <div class="row">